 The Center also hosts a variety of visiting scholars each year who serve as mentors for other languages.
 In addition, over sixty local international students work for the Center every year as native speaking conversation partners and as assistants for the Center's materials and curricular development projects.
 The Center contracts a large number of professional language experts from around the country who help with its development projects and serve as external evaluators for the language programs.

-The Five College Center for the Study of World Languages was founded as the Five College Foreign Language Resource Center in 1987 with the help of the Andrew W. Mellon Foundation.
+The Five College Center for World Languages was founded as the Five College Foreign Language Resource Center in 1987 with the help of the Andrew W. Mellon Foundation.
 It originally served as the research and development center for Five College foreign language and literature faculty members.
 As technology support for faculty members on the individual campuses expanded, the Center turned its attention to creating the Supervised Independent Language Program (FCSILP) in order to offer the least commonly taught languages to interested students.
 A paucity of available materials in the least commonly taught languages led the Center to begin its own curricular and materials development projects.
 Efforts to expand LCTL language offerings across the Five Colleges and to include reading and writing skills led to the formation of the Mentored Language Program in 2004-2005.

 In Fall 2013, the Center moved to new quarters at Amherst College, in downtown Amherst.
 The new facility contains program offices and instructional rooms for small group conversation sessions and individual tutorials.